Granada Less Than 48 Hours

 Granada Less Than 48 Hours: Alhamra

-Afternoon: In the afternoon, spend some time ducking down the streets of the Albaicín, Granada’s charming cobblestoned neighborhood.
+Afternoon: In the afternoon, ducking down the streets of the Albaicín, Granada’s charming cobblestoned neighborhood.
 Stop by the Monasterio Santa Isabel la Real to buy some sweets from the nuns.
 You’ll never see them, though, as these cloistered nuns avoid direct contact with the public.
-Ring the buzzer and give your order, then place your money on the lazy Susan that’s in the wall and it will turn around with your purchase on it.
+Ring the buzzer and give your order, then place your money on the lazy Susan in the wall, and it will turn around with your purchase.
 It’s one of the most unique things to see in Granada!
 Walk further to Sacromonte (which means Sacred Mount) to explore this unique barrio.
-The area is dotted with cave homes, many of which are rented out for accommodation, or serve as shops or bars.
+The area is dotted with cave homes, many rented out for accommodation or as shops or bars.
 Stop by one of the cave bars for an afternoon drink.
-Don’t miss the Sacromonte Abbey which overlooks the valley.
-This area is a little further out, but should definitely be included on any Granada itinerary.
+Don’t miss the Sacromonte Abbey, which overlooks the valley.
+This area is a little further out but should be included on any Granada itinerary.

 Granada Less Than 48 Hours

 Evening: Exploring the food scene is one of the best things to do in Granada.
-Explore the bars and the best tapas in Granada, or discover Granada’s locally made delicacies with Spain Food Los Jardines de Zoraya is conveniently situated in the historic Albaicin quarter of Granada, not far from the Mirador de San Nicolas.
-Surrounded by narrow streets and quaint houses on the hills facing the Alhambra, the area in itself makes a visit to this restaurant a must.
-Their standard ‘Jardines de Zoray’ menu includes a flamenco show, of which there are two nightly, as well as a choice of a three course meal, from cured meats with goats cheese, to flavorful grilled Iberian pork, and a mojito sorbet for dessert.
+Explore the bars and the best tapas in Granada, or discover Granada’s locally made delicacies with Spanish food.
+Los Jardines de Zoraya is conveniently situated in the historic Albaicin quarter of Granada, not far from the Mirador de San Nicolas.
+Surrounded by narrow streets and quaint houses on the hills facing the Alhambra, the area visits this restaurant a must.
+Their standard ‘Jardines de Zoray’ menu includes a flamenco show, of which there are two nightly, as well as a choice of a three-course meal, from cured meats with goat cheese to flavorful grilled Iberian pork and a mojito sorbet for dessert.

-Not exactly unique to Granada, but nevertheless a must-visit, Cien Montaditos highlights Spain’s expertise in ‘bocadillos’, typical sandwiches much loved by the Spanish.
-With a wide range of sandwich fillings, from Spanish tortilla to chorizo sausage, and even dessert options with fillings like cookies and cream, these bite size rolls make it a guilt-free experience to order more than your standard number of sandwiches in an attempt to sample a range from the extensive menu.
+Not unique to Granada, but a must-visit, Cien Montaditos highlights Spain’s expertise in ‘bocadillos’, typical sandwiches much loved by the Spanish.
+With a wide range of sandwich fillings, from Spanish tortilla to chorizo sausage, and even dessert options with fillings like cookies and cream, these bite-size rolls make it a guilt-free experience to order more than your standard number of sandwiches in an attempt to sample a range from the extensive menu.

 Day 2

 Morning: The Alhambra is Granada’s biggest draw card and cannot be missed.
-You MUST book your tickets for the Alhambra well in advance –no kidding 2-4 months in advance.
-Before you head up to the Alhambra, begin with a good breakfast – you’ve got a lot of walking ahead of you so you’ll need sustenance.
-Grab a seat on the terrace at Café 4 Gatos (Placeta Cruz Verde, 6).
+You MUST book your tickets for the Alhambra well –no kidding, 2-4 months in advance.
+Before you head up to the Alhambra, begin with a good breakfast – you’ve got a lot of walking ahead of you, so you’ll need sustenance.
+Sit on the terrace at Café 4 Gatos (Placeta Cruz Verde, 6).
 To get to the Alhambra, take the C3 bus and get off at the Puerta de la Justícia.
 Alternatively, you can walk up to the Alhambra through the forest.
 Start at Plaza Nueva and follow the street signs.
-It’s a fairly steep walk.
+It’s a reasonably steep walk.
 Taxis also regularly go up and back.

-Afternoon: Depart the Alhambra via the Puerta del Arrabal and make your way back to town along the Rio Darro and the Paseo de los Tristes.
-There’s a great plaza along the way with many options for lunch.
-Grab dessert at one of the many ice cream shops – there’s seemingly one on every corner doling out creamy scoops of helado.
+Afternoon: Depart the Alhambra via the Puerta del Arrabal and return to town along the Rio Darro and the Paseo de los Tristes.
+There’s an excellent plaza along the way with many options for lunch.
+Grab dessert at one of the many ice cream shops – seemingly one on every corner doling out creamy scoops of helado.
 In the afternoon, revive those weary legs with a visit to Hammam Al Ándalus (Calle Santa Ana, 16).
 Indulge in one of the many luxurious services on offer (you can book online) before dipping into the warm waters of the baths.
-Bathing suit required.
+A bathing suit is required.

-For the best sunset view in Granada, you’ll find a lively vibe at the Mirador de San Nicolás.
-You can even eat dinner as you watch the sun go down over the Alhambra at El Huerto de Juan Ranas (Calle Atarazana Vieja, 6).
+You’ll find a lively vibe at the Mirador de San Nicolás for the best sunset view in Granada.
+You can even eat dinner as the sun goes down over the Alhambra at El Huerto de Juan Ranas (Calle Atarazana Vieja, 6).
 For a quieter sunset view, hike up to San Miguel Alto, the highest viewpoint in Granada.
 Fewer tourists make the steep climb up to this local secret spot.

-Evening: Granada is one of the last places in Andalucía where tapas are served for free with a drink (although this isn’t the case in every bar), so make the most of it on your last night in Granada.
-Go bar-hopping and after two or three bars, you’ll find yourself satiated – and all for very cheap.
+Evening: Granada is one of the last places in Andalucía where tapas are served free with a drink (although this isn’t the case in every bar), so make the most of it on your last night in Granada.
+Go bar-hopping, and after two or three bars, you’ll find yourself satiated – all for a meager price.
 Choosing where to eat in Granada can be challenging.
-Some of the best tapas in Granada can be found at: Bodegas Castañeda (Calle Almireceros, 1-3) – chaotic and a great place to people watch, Los Manueles (Calle Reyes Católicos, 61) – there are two restaurants called Los Manueles and they’re just across the road from each other, so make sure to choose this one with the outdoor terrace, Los Diamantes (Calle Navas, 28) – teeny tiny tapas place that is always packed, La Milagrosa Irreverente (Calle Jáudenes 1, corner of Plaza de la Alhóndiga) – bright space serving modern tapas
+Some of the best tapas in Granada can be found at: Bodegas Castañeda (Calle Almireceros, 1-3) – a chaotic and a great place to people watch: Los Manueles (Calle Reyes Católicos, 61) – there are two restaurants called Los Manueles, and they’re just across the road from each other, so make sure to choose this one with the outdoor terrace, Los Diamantes (Calle Navas, 28) – teeny tiny tapas place that is always packed, La Milagrosa Irreverente (Calle Jáudenes 1, corner of Plaza de la Alhóndiga) – bright space serving modern tapas.

 GDPR